 More than 75 artists are represented in Big Weather, including artistic greats Albert Namatjira and Emily Kam Kngwarreye.
 Painting, weaving, sculpture, photography and film will feature, with a number of new works also being commissioned.
 Yorta Yorta artist Treahna Hamm will create a pair of possum skin cloaks with designs that reflect on climate change and cultural fire stories, while Yorta Yorta/Taungurung artist Donna Blackall has been commissioned to create woven shields referencing the environment of the Kulin Nation (the lands on which Melbourne was built).
 The exhibition features works from all over Australia – and therefore also weather from all over Australia.

-Big Weather is open at the Ian Potter Centre from March 12, 2021.
+Big Weather is open at the Ian Potter Centre until February 6, 2022.

 |Venue name:||The Ian Potter Centre: NGV Australia|